tu-delft-library/il-master-thesis-guide/book/4b-summarise.md

 # 4b.
 Summarise

 ## Introduction
-If you have read or are reading a source that is highly relevant for your project, a summary can help you to use it in the future.
-While you may have already done some notetaking while reading your sources, a summary differs in that it is usually a bit more structured and helps you recognise the key points of a source later.
+If you have decided to close read or are reading a source that is highly relevant for your project, a summary can help you use the source in the future.
+While you may have already done some note-taking while close reading your sources, a summary differs in that it is usually a bit more structured and helps you recognise the key points of a source later.
 A summary can also help you understand and evaluate a source better.
-The basic steps to this process include the following:
+The basic steps of this process include the following:

 ::::{grid}
 :gutter: 2